 Unfortunately, there are many instances of medical negligence.
 You and your family have a right to compensation if you have been victims of nursing home neglect.

 There are many nursing homes in the states of New Jersey and Pennsylvania.
 Often, they provide excellent care.
 But there are instances of abuse and neglect, too.
 If you have questions about nursing home neglect, the experienced attorneys at Kardos, Rickles & Hand can help.
 Let our lawyers guide you toward the best path for your family’s future.
 Our attorneys can help you investigate and evaluate the situation.
-Schedule your free consultation today, call 215-968-6602.
+Schedule your consultation today, call 215-968-6602.